mat-liet/pokemon-crud-app/README.md

 # pokemon-crud-app
 This is a web-app that contains allows a user to look through the database of pokemon and add a custom pokemon.

-This was built using React and PHP Laravel.
+This was built using React and PHP Laravel originally.
+There is now also a Java backend.

 ## Usage